Do you have Plantar Fasciitis Symptoms?

 Plantar Fasciitis Tendonitis has its own set of symptoms.

-Because the arch of the foot is involved, there are many different factors involved as compared to something like Wrist Tendonitis.
+Because the arch of the foot is involved, there are many different factors involved as compared to something like Wrist Tendonitis (even though the basic Tendonitis factors are involved).

-But every step you take is obviously on your feet, and you have to walk around every day, so rest really isn't an option anyway.
+But every step you take is obviously on your feet, and you have to walk around and be on your feet every day, so rest really isn't an option anyway.

 Below you will find a list of Plantar Fasciitis Symptoms, and an explanation of each.